arturozv/notes/modern_testing.md

 ## Five - The customer is king

+`We believe that the customer is the only one capable to judge and evaluate the quality of our product`

+---

 - You (dev team) are not the customer
 - Customers don't want or care about software, they want their problems solved
 - We want customer to tell us if we are solving their problem
 - Balance fallacy of now (get something done now even if it's not ready) vs failure to launch -> deliver on the right time
-- Feedback: talk to them, forums, data
+- Feedback: talk to them, forums, gather data

 ## Five - Reflect